taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Business

 - **The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses** (2011) by Eric Ries
-- **Kanban: Successful Evolutionary Change for Your Technology Business** (2013) by David J. Anderson
 - Necessary But Not Sufficient: A Theory Of Constraints Business Novel by Eliyahu M. Goldratt

-Some More

-- Specification by Example by Gojko Adzic
-- Agile Retrospectives：Making Good Teams Great by Esther Derby , Diana Larsen,Ken Schwaber
-- Coaching Agile Teams: A Companion for ScrumMasters,Agile Coaches, and Project Managers in Transition by Lyssa Adkins
-- Agile Project Management with Scrum by Ken Schwaber
-- Succeeding with Agile:Software development using Scrum by Mike Cohn
-- Agile Estimating and Planning by Mike Cohn
-- Kanban: Successful Evolutionary Change for Your Technology Business by David J.Anderson
-- User Stories Applied:For Agile Software Development by Mike Cohn
-- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
-- Manage Your Project Portfolio by Johanna Rothman

 <br>